nexussays/load.js/README.md

 load.when(["libs", "plugins"], "app/my-app-lib.js");
 ```

-Note that we load `lib/jquery.js` but only use `jquery.js` in the first call to `when()`.
-And the second call to `when()` lists two dependencies, `libs`, and `plugins`, both of which are labels.
+Note that the path `lib/jquery.js` is loaded, but only `jquery.js` is used in the first call to `when()`; and the second call to `when()` lists two dependencies, `libs`, and `plugins`, both of which are labels.

 You can also call `when()` at any point in your code, even prior to the file being loaded.
 For example, the following is completely fine and will load everything in the right order:
 ```js
 load.when(["libs", "plugins"], "app/my-app-lib.js");
 load.when("jquery.js", { plugins: ["lib/jquery-plugin1.js", "lib/jquery-plugin2.js"] });